jprjr/setup-openresty/README.md

 This is just a small bash script for downloading + installing OpenResty.

-It will install OpenResty to `/opt/openresty-${OPENRESTY_VERSION}`, then create a symlink at `/opt/openresty`
+It will install OpenResty to `/opt/openresty-${OPENRESTY_VERSION}` (or to a prefix of your choosing).
+It includes its own copy of LibreSSL, otherwise it tries to use the default system libraries, like PCRE, etc.

-It also downloads and installs Lua 5.1.5 + LuaRocks into `/opt/openresty/luajit`.
+It also downloads and installs Lua 5.1.5 + LuaRocks into `/opt/openresty-${OPENRESTY_VERSION}/luajit`.
 This provides compatibility when installing modules with LuaRocks.
 For example, the `lua-cjson` module fails to build with LuaJIT + LuaRocks, which makes it hard to install rocks like Lapis.

 If your system has `update-alternatives`, then it will add `/opt/openresty/luajit/bin/lua` as an alternative for `/usr/bin/lua`,